Lemon lovers rejoice!

 Instead of yellow, my tart looks orange because of the eggs I use, organic and free-range.
 The sunlight and natural diet result in a healthier chicken.
 The healthier chicken then lays a richer egg, which you can see in the orange yolk color.
-There are many articles on this, and I recommend this one.
-It's short and sweet.

 Once baked, you can refrigerate the lemon tart for up to three days in the refrigerator.
 Wrap tightly in cling wrap before storing.
 However, wait to top with confectioner's sugar and whipped cream until serving.
 I do not recommend storing this tart in the freezer.

 Season 2, Episode 2, Technical Challenge - Tarte au Citron

 GBBO Count: 22 down, 258 to go!

 - Medium saucepan

 - 3 teaspoons vinegar

 - 4 egg yolks